The Sanctuary of Lourdes depends on donations

 “The Eucharist is the highway to heaven … The more we receive the Eucharist, the more we will become like Jesus, so that on this earth we will have a foretaste of heaven.”
 Carlo Acutis

-To follow the canonisation Mass of Carlo Acutis live in St Peter’s Square on Sunday 25th April at 10.00am, click here HERE.
+To follow the canonisation Mass of Carlo Acutis live in St Peter’s Square on Sunday 7th September at 10.00am, click here.
+HERE.

 Relic of Carlo Acutis which will be installed for veneration in the ‘Our Lady of Mount Carmel’ chapel in the Youth Village of the Sanctuary of Our Lady of Lourdes.